 The Home Office is committed to attracting and retaining talent from diverse communities, so we follow the Guaranteed Interview Scheme (GIS).
 This means applicants with disabilities only need to meet the minimum qualifying criteria to progress to the phone interview stages of assessment.
 You’ll be able to tell us about any reasonable adjustments you might need to complete any part of the recruitment process.

 If you’re offered a role, you’ll be put forward for security clearance.
-Individuals applying for security clearance should usually have been continuously resident in the UK for 5 years.
-Where normal residence criteria is not met, your application will be judged on a case by case basis.
+If you apply for security clearance you should usually have been continuously resident in the UK for 5 years.
+If you do not meet the normal residence criteria, we'll judge your application on a case-by-case basis.